 Phosphate Mining

 The Lexington Limestone contains unusually high concentrations of phosphate (Cressman, 1973).
-Phosphate minerals occur in most members of the Lexington Limestone, principally the Tanglewood, Millersburg, and Grier Limestone, and parts of the Lexington which were mined in the early 1900's.
+Phosphate minerals occur in most members of the Lexington Limestone, but have relatively higher concentrations in parts of the Tanglewood, Millersburg, and Grier Limestone Members.
 Although commonly called collophane, the phosphates are actually cryptocrystalline apatite, a calcium phosphate.
 The phosphates occur within the matrix of the limestones, with concentrations of 10.8 to 2.4 weight percent phosphorus pentoxide (P2O5), usually as coatings and crusts along hardgrounds or as infillings of pore spaces in fossil grains, with replacement of preexisting calcium carbonate in crinoids (Cressman, 1973).

 Phosphate mill near Wallace, Woodford County.